At Mayor Law, we dedicate our practice to helping victims and families who have suffered injury or loss due to the mistakes and fault of others.

 Defendants and their insurance companies know that Travis is willing and prepared to go to trial, so clients often receive higher settlements that are produced faster than most law firms who are not prepared to litigate.

 Travis handles each and every case personally, so throughout the process, you will always know you have a dedicated attorney working hard for you.

-For the last decade, Travis has been solving clients’ personal injury and accident problems both in the courtroom and in settlement negotiations with great success.
+For over a decade, Travis has been solving clients’ personal injury and accident problems both in the courtroom and in settlement negotiations with great success.

 A native Oregonian raised in a family of respected attorneys, Travis carries on the tradition of practicing law and learned very early the importance of serving clients with wise legal analysis, advice, representation, and advocacy.